DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: DRL-Based Solution

 \subsection{Computational Complexity Analysis}

-This section analyzes the computational complexity of the proposed DRL-based spectrum sharing framework and compares it with the EDS benchmark.
-The computational burden of the DRL approaches mainly originates from deep neural network (DNN) operations, whereas the EDS benchmark is dominated by combinatorial enumeration of discrete resource allocation variables.
-In the proposed framework, the action vector includes subchannel scheduling, transmit power allocation, and RIS phase control.
-Since the RIS association is fixed by deployment, it is not treated as a decision variable.
-The action space dimension therefore scales as
+This section analyzes the computational complexity of the proposed DRL-based spectrum-sharing framework and the EDS benchmark.
+The computational burden of the DRL approaches mainly comes from deep neural network (DNN) operations, whereas EDS is dominated by the combinatorial enumeration of discrete resource-allocation variables.
+In the proposed MISO framework, the action vector includes subchannel scheduling, transmit-power allocation, and RIS phase control.
+Since ZF beamforming vectors are analytically computed from the instantaneous effective channels, they are not treated as optimization variables.
+Moreover, the RIS association is fixed by deployment and is therefore excluded from the action space.
+Hence, the action-space dimension is

 where $B_v$ denotes the number of BSs per VSP, $K_v$ is the number of users per VSP, $C$ is the number of subchannels, and $J$ is the number of RISs.
-The state vector contains channel state information for both direct and cascaded links, user rates, and previous control actions.
-Its dimension scales approximately as
+The state vector contains the direct and cascaded channel information, user rates, and previous control actions, whose dimension scales approximately as